Bidirectional Cross-Attention Fusion of High-Resolution RGB and Low-Resolution Hyperspectral Inputs for Multimodal Semantic Segmentation: Methods

 \subsection{RGB Backbone}

-We adopt a hierarchical Swin Transformer encoder \cite{Liu2021} as the RGB backbone.
-Its four-stage design with shifted-window self-attention offers a favorable trade-off between latency and accuracy for dense prediction tasks.
+The RGB backbone provides a strong high-resolution spatial feature extractor that captures color, texture, and shape cues from the RGB image while remaining efficient enough for real-time inference.
+We adopt a hierarchical Swin Transformer encoder~\cite{Liu2021} as the RGB backbone because its shifted-window self-attention scales linearly with the number of tokens for a fixed window size, which allows us to increase RGB input resolution under practical compute budgets.
+Its four-stage feature pyramid aligns naturally with our multi-scale fusion and U-Net-like decoder, and ImageNet-pretrained Swin models have demonstrated strong performance in industrial dense prediction tasks, including waste sorting.
 The encoder outputs feature maps at $\{1/4, 1/8, 1/16, 1/32\}$ of the input resolution, which are consumed by the shared decoder.